Skip to main content

 • Nx - You can use Nx's supported dependency strategies but you need to have package.json files inside your workspace packages

-Example monorepo
+Example structure

-Direct link to Example monorepo
+Direct link to Example structure

-In this example, the Mastra application is located at apps/api.
+In this example, the Mastra application is located at apps/api:

 apps/